 This course involves studying both the theory and practical aspects of the following:

-- removing and replacing engine units and components
+- knowledge of removing and replacing light vehicle transmission and driveline units and components.

 Your individualised study programme will be made up of the following four areas: